solana-foundation/developer-content/content/cookbook/tokens/mint-tokens.md

 ---
-title: How to mint tokens
+title: How to Mint Tokens
 sidebarSortOrder: 7
 description:
   "Learn how to mint tokens on Solana, increasing supply and transferring new